How to Dehydrate Nectarines (Step-by-Step Guide)

 Using Dried Nectarines in Your Kitchen

-Dried nectarines aren’t just a convenient, healthy snack; they can also be a versatile ingredient in your kitchen.
-Here are some delicious ways to incorporate dried nectarines into your recipes.
+Dried nectarines aren’t just a convenient, healthy snack; they are so delicious you’ll want to eat them by the handful.
+They can also be a versatile ingredient in your kitchen.
+Here are some delicious ways to incorporate dried nectarines into your recipes:

 Trail Mix and Snacks

 Add dried nectarine slices to your favorite trail mix for a burst of natural sweetness and nutrition.
 Combine them with nuts, seeds, and perhaps some dried peaches or dehydrated peaches for a delightful, energy-boosting snack.
-You can also enjoy them on their own, as chewy, fruity chips.
+Dried nectarines are so delicious you’ll want to eat them by the handful as a healthy, tasty treat.

 Baking and Cooking